 The thyroid produces hormones our bodies needs for daily metabolism.
 So, when the thyroid doesn't function properly, it cannot supply the body with the proper hormones it needs to produce energy for all of its normal bodily functions.

-All of the symptoms stated above, including hair thinning, are related to this decrease in overall energy when our thyroid is not working properly.
+All symptoms listed above, including hair thinning, relate to this decrease in overall energy when our thyroid doesn't work correctly.
 Subclinical (mild) hypothyroidism may cause mild to no symptoms at all, but the lower your thyroid hormone levels become, and the longer they stay that way, the more severe your symptoms will be.

 Untreated hypothyroidism can lead to hair loss.
-Because the severity of symptoms can vary, it's possible to not even realize you're losing hair because it falls out so sparsely and uniformly.
-It may be three to four months after the onset of hypothyroidism before hair loss is discovered due to the long hair cycle.
+Because the severity of symptoms can vary, it's possible not even to realize you're losing hair because it falls out so sparsely and uniformly.
+It may be three to four months after the onset of hypothyroidism before noticing hair loss due to the long hair cycle.

-The best way to know for sure if the cause of your hair loss is hypothyroidism is through blood tests.
-Paloma Health offers an at-home test kit that can help you understand how your thyroid is working.
-You can test wherever you are - even the comfort of your couch - and get results in about one week.
+A blood test is the best way to know for sure if the cause of your hair loss is an underactive thyroid.
+Paloma Health offers an at-home test kit to help you understand how your thyroid is working.
+Test from the comfort of home and get results in about one week.

 The most common cause of hypothyroidism is Hashimoto's Disease, which is an autoimmune disorder in which antibodies attack the thyroid gland leading to chronic inflammation.
-Studies show that if you are diagnosed with one autoimmune disease, you’re more likely to develop a second.
-This is called polyautoimmunity: the presence of more than one autoimmune disease in a single patient.
+Studies show that having one autoimmune disease makes you more likely to develop a second.

 A common autoimmune disease that results in unpredictable hair loss is alopecia areata.
 However, the pattern of hair loss from alopecia areata appears differently from hypothyroidism hair loss.
 The hair falls out in circular patches instead of evenly throughout the hair.
-Treatment for alopecia areata is different from that of hypothyroidism and you should consult your doctor if you think you may be experiencing this.
+Treatment for alopecia areata is different from that of hypothyroidism.
+Consult your doctor if you think you may be experiencing alopecia.

-Be sure to ask your Care Team (and maybe your experienced hairdresser) for further tips on minimizing hair loss and ways to feel your best while dealing with this tough symptom!
+Be sure to ask your healthcare team (and maybe an experienced hairdresser) for further tips on minimizing hair loss and ways to feel your best while dealing with this discouraging symptom.